Welcome to the Southeast Louisiana Refuges Complex

 For adults, Youth Wildlife Art viewing of over 500 pieces of art from throughout the region and relaxing and enjoying live music will be some of your favorites.
 Every year, over 4,000 guests join us to celebrate National Wildlife Refuge Week at Wild Things.
 It’s all here every year, and it’s all free!
 Local food will be available for purchase to benefit the Friends of Louisiana Refuges.

 The Wild Things Youth Art Contest and Exhibition is held every year in conjunction with Wild Things.
 The contest is open to youth from ages 5 to 18 in the mediums of drawing and painting.
 Prizes and ribbons are awarded to first, second, and third place winners and honorable mention winners receive ribbons.
 The art is on exhibit throughout the festival event and winners are recognized at an informal awards ceremony.
-For an entry form click here.
+Download a rules and entry form!

 Public Canoe Tours on Big Branch Marsh Refuge